nepwork/domains/nep.work.md

 ## nep.work team

-nep.work is a development team that works with covidsim.team, NAAMII and Meraki.
+nep.work is a development team that works with covidsim.team, NAAMII, i-ikigai and Meraki.

 ## cosys.work